-Wow that was a crazy experience!
-Usually as Young Consultants we are talking to people that work in or have knowledge of the out of home care sector but this was a board that was made of business people.
-So I really spoke about the things CREATE do that cannot be recorded as data and that to me is how CREATE makes us feel connected, important and motivated to make positive change in others’ lives out of our sometimes negative life experiences.
+Wow, that was a crazy experience!
+Usually as Young Consultants we are talking to people who work in or have knowledge of the out-of-home care sector but this was a Board that was made up of business people.
+So I really spoke about the things CREATE does and how CREATE makes us feel connected, important and motivated to make positive change in others’ lives out of our sometimes negative life experiences.
 I love getting to do new things that push me out of my comfort zone so this was right up my alley.

-What advice would you give young people in care that are about to start their transition to independence?
+What advice would you give young people in care who are about to start their transition to independence?

 Transition to independence is a journey that is exciting and terrifying all at the same time and that is completely normal.
 My advice is to make sure you participate in all planning that is about you and your life.
 You’re the one living it.
-Make sure you find people that are on your team, helping you advocate for what you need.
+Make sure you find people who are on your team, helping you advocate for what you need.
 And finally ask questions.
 If you don’t understand or don’t have enough information ask.
-You want to be sure that you have all the information you need/want while you have people to ask.
+You want to be sure that you have all the information, you need or want while you have people to ask.

 Interested in a job at CREATE?
 Check out current vacancies page for all available job opportunities.